SpikeHD/CSCaseVisualizer/README.md

 Download a [release](https://github.com/SpikeHD/Caseity/releases) and extract it to a folder of your choice.
 Or, if you don't trust it (that is fair), you can [build it yourself](#building).

+If it freezes up, feel free to just restart the program.
+If you have a vast CS inventory history, the program will probably take a little while.

 \**You should make sure to put it in a folder that does not require admin permissions, in case you want to save your dumps!*

 # Getting your Steam Cookie